iolla-net/running-pace-conversion-chart/README.md

  # Running pace|speed|time|distance conversion chart.

-### The quick & easy way to see how fast you run in kilometres and miles.
+### The quick and easy way to see how fast you run in kilometres and miles.

 **[Running Pace Conversion Chart](http://wachilt.github.io/running-pace-conversion-chart/)**